Muharfez/github-etl/README.md

 python -m unittest tests/test_transformer.py
 ```

+---

 ### Notes
-Ensure your .env and config/config.yaml are correctly set up before running the pipeline.
+- Ensure your .env and config/config.yaml are correctly set up before running the pipeline.
-The pipeline will stop gracefully if required configurations or credentials are missing.
+- The pipeline will stop gracefully if required configurations or credentials are missing.
+- The GITHUB_TOKEN is optional, but without it, the GitHub API is subject to strict rate limits for unauthenticated requests.
+For more information on rate limits and guidance on constructing search queries, refer to the GitHub API documentation